neehamoirangthem/ad-hoc-insights-MySQL/README.md

  4. Actionable Insights

 ## Outcome
- Through this project, I demonstrated my ability to handle complex data queries and visualization and presentation design in a business context.
+ Through this project, I demonstrated my ability to handle complex data queries, visualization and presentation design in a business context.